josephhilby/HackPlusPlus/docs/introduction.md

 ::: tip C-Instruction (Compute or Control)

-An opcode of `1` will denote a `c_instruction`, the following two `ones` are unused, and the remaining groups (a, comp, dest, and jump) will control the desired ALU computation, RAM destination, or ROM jump criteria. _This will be expanded on later_.
+An opcode of `1` will denote a `c_instruction`, the following two `ones` are unused, and the remaining groups (a, comp, dest, and jump) will control the desired ALU computation, RAM destination, or ROM jump criteria. _This will be expanded on in the next section_.

 ```
 0b 1 11 a c1 c2 c3 c4 c5 c6 d1 d2 d3 j1 j2 j3